Refinitiv/refinitiv-ui/documents/src/pages/elements/chart.md

 );
 ```

-Another example is to import only required modules for creating doughnut chart.
+Another example is to use center label plugin for creating doughnut chart.

 ```javascript
 import '@refinitiv-ui/elements/chart/bare';